Using Version Control in Studio Pro

 Firstly, select Version Control > Manage Branch Lines… and create a branch from a revision of the main line.

-Now work on the branch until the feature is done and commit the completed work.
+Now work on the branch until the feature is done, commit the completed work and merge your branch back to the main line (for more information on merging, see the Merging section below).

 You can delete the branch after merging it back, if you want.